 The lawsuits allege that San Diego County is liable for:

-• Civil rights violations under the Bane Act and Gender Violence Act.
+- Civil rights violations under the Bane Act and the Gender Violence Act.

-• Vicarious liability for the sexual abuse committed by staff acting under color of authority.
+- Vicarious liability for the sexual abuse committed by staff acting under the color of authority.

-Plaintiffs argue that the County not only failed to prevent abuse but actively concealed or ignored complaints, contributing to a culture of impunity.
-The Youth Law Center even flagged San Diego’s juvenile system to the U.S. Department of Justice for civil rights violations in 2014, citing PREA noncompliance and unsafe conditions—including opposite-gender staff conducting strip searches and supervising vulnerable youth.
+Plaintiffs argue that the County not only failed to prevent abuse but also actively concealed or ignored complaints, contributing to a culture of impunity.
+The Youth Law Center even flagged San Diego’s juvenile system to the U.S. Department of Justice for civil rights violations in 2014, citing PREA noncompliance and unsafe conditions, including opposite-gender staff conducting strip searches and supervising vulnerable youth.

 California Statute of Limitations for GRF Sex Abuse Lawsuits

-But there is still a statute of limitations you have to get past.
+However, there is still a statute of limitations that you have to overcome.
 The statute of limitations is the legal deadline for filing a civil lawsuit.
-If you wait too long and the deadline expires, you may lose the right to sue—even if the abuse happened and even if there is strong evidence.
+If you wait too long and the deadline expires, you may lose the right to sue, even if the abuse occurred and there is strong evidence.

 California law provides different time limits depending on whether the abuse occurred when the victim was a child or an adult.